4 Tips for a Flawless edTech Product Development Timeline

 Begin by brainstorming the needs and priorities of both your users and your team.
 This will help you align on deliverables, feedback sessions, and overall constraints or parameters for your schedule.
 Even a tentative launch date gives you something to work backwards from to begin your road map.

-Here are a few considerations to keep in mind as you begin building out your calendar:
+Here are a few considerations to keep in mind as you build out your calendar:

 From recruiting for user interviews to working around vacation schedules, a thousand different variables can affect your milestone dates.